ashish3x3/minimal-reddit-clone/README.md

 ![Test Build](public/images/Test-Cases-Passing-after-each-modification.PNG?raw=true "Test Build")

-Step 5: In your terminal type 'npm start' to start the node server
+Step 5: In your terminal type **'npm start'** to start the node server

 Step 6: If all goes good ,you will be directed to a URL: http://localhost:3000/.
 Port 3000 could be different depending if any other service is running there.

 Step 7: Navigate around the app

-Step 8: If you want to host it on any other platform than localhost.
+Step 8: If you want to try and host this source on any other platform than localhost.
+Follow the steps below

-Step 8.1: Go to terminal and run 'npm build'.
-This command will give you a 'build file' for hosting over any other servers
+Step 8.1: Go to terminal and run **'npm build'**.
+This command will give you a **'build file bundle.js'** for hosting over any other servers

 # Build running on Heroku